sciart17/BreastCancer_classifier/readme.md

 # Breast Cancer classifier

 ## Introduction
-This implement is aimed at achieving a breast cancer classifier.
+This implement is aimed at generating a breast cancer classifier.
 CNNs and transfer learning are used.
 Dataset is mammography.

 ## Environment
 - python==3.6.10